Hair Salon Loyalty Programme: Rebook 70% of Clients

 - Blowout styling upgrade

-- Hair mask during color processing
+- Hair mask during colour processing

 - Eyebrow cleanup (if you offer it)

-- $15 off next color service
+- $15 off next colour service

 Step 2: Set Your Structure